PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Analysis

 \subsection{Analysis of Prediction Error Distribution}

 Figure \ref{fig:distribution} visualizes the distribution of absolute prediction errors on the C-STS validation set.
 The plot reveals several key insights into the models' behaviors.
 While an error of 1 is the most frequent outcome for all models, likely reflecting the inherent nuances of the C-STS scale, a clear progression of improvement is evident.
-Compared to the raw and SFT model, PoLi-RL demonstrates a more favorable error distribution.
-Firstly, it achieves the highest density of perfect predictions (error=0).
-More importantly, the density of the PoLi-RL curve in the high-error regions is consistently the lowest.
-This shows that our method significantly reduces the frequency of large, unreliable errors, yielding a more stable and reliable model.
+Compared to the few-shot and SFT model, PoLi-RL demonstrates a more favorable error distribution.
+It not only achieves the highest density of perfect predictions (error=0) but, more importantly, effectively suppresses the probability of high-error predictions (errors $\ge$ 2).
+This indicates that our method significantly reduces the frequency of large, unreliable deviations, yielding a model that is more precise against severe misjudgments.